-The website accompanying this book is extremely popular.
+The website www.projectmanagement-english.noordhoff.nl accompanying this book is extremely popular.
 The book therefore makes clear reference to the website where relevant.
 This is shown in the text using the icon shown here.
-More detailed information on the contents of the website can be found in Appendix 2.

 Who is this book for?